Calvinbullock/Note-ed/README.md

     - sort options for notes / search
     - click and drag??

-- keep dark mode on refresh
-- buttons need a click indication

 - Auth
     - add auth to app context
     - if not logged in send user right to login